Greece Moments Greece Moments

 The Little Sahara of Limnos

-In the far northwest near Katalakko you will reach this unique Dunes.
-In the hinterland of Gomati Bay there is a valley depression between numerous hills.
-The finest sand from the sea has accumulated here over millions of years.
+You’ll reach this unique dune landscape in the far northwest near Katalakko.
+In the hinterland of Gomati Bay, nestled among numerous hills, lies a valley basin.
+Over millions of years, the finest sand from the sea has accumulated here.
 The dunes regularly change their shape and height due to wind and weather.

 sahara limnos wüste dünen